// Machine Learning 2026 โฑ ~3 min read

 ~60%

-quality drop without evals
+quality drop without evaluation frameworks

 LLMOps is not just about infrastructure.
 It's about maintaining quality, reliability, and cost-efficiency as your prompt evolves, your data changes, and your user base grows.
 In 2026, having LLMOps in place is the difference between an AI product and an AI experiment.

-LLMOps vs MLOps: Key Differences
+02 LLMOps vs MLOps: Key Differences

 If you have a background in traditional machine learning, you might wonder: why not just use MLOps?
 The short answer is that LLMs introduce entirely new operational concerns that classic ML pipelines never had to handle.

-LLMOps vs MLOps comparison diagram
+LLMOps vs MLOps comparison diagram showing key differences in workflow and tooling

-LLMOps (2026)
+Traditional MLOps LLMOps (2026)

 Feature engineering & model training cycles

-Prompt versioning — prompts are your “model weights”
+Prompt versioning โ€” prompts are your "model weights"

 Model accuracy metrics (F1, AUC, RMSE)